garrett-sutton/garrett-sutton.github.io/_drafts/vail.md

 - [Complete Vail mountain stats]

 ### The snow
-Any of the groomers we hit during our day were well covered hard packed snow and no ice at all.
+Any of the groomers we hit during our day were well-covered hard-packed snow and no ice at all.
 I think you can generally count on 0 or a very small amount of ice in the West given the amount of snow they get in a year.
 This is probably especially true in areas of high altitude (like Vail) where it's more likely to stay consistently cold.

 During the morning in the Back Bowls, the snow was pretty cruddy.
-The sun seemingly melts some of the top layer of snow during the day and it freezes over night.
-In some areas, we even encountered an inch thick ice crust.
-In other areas, the snow varied widely - from frozen bumps to heavier snow that hadn't completely frozen over night.
+The sun seemingly melts some of the surface snow during the day and it freezes overnight.
+In some areas, we even encountered an inch-thick ice crust.
+In other areas, the snow varied widely - from frozen bumps to heavier snow that hadn't completely frozen overnight.

 Then the afternoon rolled around.
 I estimate that it snowed as as 6 inches and we got dreamy blower pow for a few hours.